Bethlehem, Connecticut: Geography

 Bethlehem is in southern Litchfield County and is bordered by Morris to the north, Watertown to the east, Woodbury to the south, and Washington to the west.
-According to the United States Census Bureau, Bethlehem has a total area of 19.7 sqmi, of which 19.4 sqmi are land and 0.3 sqmi, or 1.45%, are water.
+According to the United States Census Bureau, Bethlehem has a total area of 19.7 sqmi, of which 19.4 sqmi are land and 0.3 sqmi, or 1.45%, is water.
 The Bethlehem Village census-designated place (CDP) corresponding to the center portion of the town has a total area of 20.9 km2, of which 20.2 km2 are land and 0.7 km2, or 3.30%, are water.
 The two largest water bodies in the town are Long Meadow Pond and the Bronson E. Lockwood Reservoir, both in the northern part of town.

 Connecticut Route 61 passes through the town center, leading north to Morris and Litchfield, and south to US 6 in Woodbury.
 Connecticut Route 132 takes a winding route through the town, leading south to Woodbury and east into Watertown.

 On the eastern side of town is a ridge called "the Devil's Backbone", one of more than 30 Connecticut places named after the devil.